 Mowbray's CD, Reverie, been featured on radio shows such as InTune (BBC Radio 3), The Intimate Guitar (Dayton, OH), G-Strings with Tom Cole (Washington D.C.) and Musica Mundi (Boulder, CO).
 Blair Jackson of Classical Guitar Magazine called the album, "a revelation!" and one of the Top 10 CD picks of the year.
 The album is comprised of twentieth-century and contemporary French compositions intertwined by homage including solo works by the great guitar duo, Ida Presti and Alexandre Lagoya.

-Dr. Mowbray has taught courses in classical guitar, music history, fundamentals, and appreciation of the broader humanities at Shenandoah Conservatory, Hagerstown Community College, Frederick Community College, and other colleges and schools of music in the mid-Atlantic region.
+Dr. Mowbray will being leading classical guitar studies at Shepherd University in the fall of 2020 and has taught courses in classical guitar, music history, fundamentals, and appreciation of the broader humanities at Shenandoah Conservatory, Hagerstown Community College, Frederick Community College, Cumberland Valley School of Music and other schools in the mid-Atlantic region.
 She has worked with students of all ages as a guest clinician and adjudicator, and greatly enjoys researching, writing and speaking about music.
 An experienced lecturer, Mowbray's musical talks have been described as "enthusiastic" and "insightful" in Classical Guitar Magazine and The Morning Call.
 Although Mowbray lectures on a variety of topics, she has been an advocate for increasing awareness about the contributions of women in the history of guitar.
 Since 2006, Mowbray has given numerous talks about women in guitar history for schools, libraries, concert series and guitar festivals, each being met with positive feedback and interest.
-Her doctoral thesis, "Ida Presti as a Solo Performer and Composer of Works for Solo Guitar" is published by ProQuest and related publications include “Recordings to Revisit: Ida Presti’s Solo Recordings” in Soundboard, “Introducing Ida Presti” in Prodigies.
+Her doctoral thesis, "Ida Presti as a Solo Performer and Composer of Works for Solo Guitar" is published by ProQuest and related publications include “Recordings to Revisit: Ida Presti’s Solo Recordings” in Soundboard and “Introducing Ida Presti” in Prodigies.